sarkerjr/Chup/README.md

 # Chup
 Chup is a real-time chatting application designed to integrate features such as audio and video calls.
-The app is currently under development.
+It is currently being developed using Socket.io.
+The app is in the development phase.
 ## Screenshots:
 ### Login Page
 ![login](https://github.com/sarkerjr/Chup/assets/26604056/1167a2f0-4516-4e9b-ae18-7c22c9a95252)